mmisak/counTR/README.md

 ## Overview
 <p align="justify">
 STRcount is a read mapping-free method to detect differential short tandem repeat (STR) content between different groups of quantitative sequencing data samples.
-STRcount scans raw reads for STRs using Phobos, optionally filters them and then groups detected repeats and outputs their counts in a countstable, allowing for read count normalization and subsequent identification of differential tandem repeat content between groups of samples.
+STRcount scans raw reads for STRs using Phobos, optionally filters them and then groups detected repeats and outputs their counts in a counts table, allowing for read count normalization and subsequent identification of differential tandem repeat content between groups of samples.
 Possible applications include the unbiased detection of STR enrichment in DNA/chromatin profiling sequencing (e.g. ChIP-seq, CUT&Run, CUT&Tag, DIP-seq) or comparison of STR content in whole genome sequencing samples.

 Note: STRcount is not affiliated with Phobos or its developer Christoph Mayer.
 For STRcount to work, Phobos must be obtained from the official website (download link below in the "Requirements" section).
 Phobos can be used freely for academic and non-commercial use according to its license as described here: https://www.ruhr-uni-bochum.de/ecoevo/cm/cm_phobos.htm
 </p>